If you don't know how to do kipping pull-ups yet, I'm going to make a wild guess: you hate Fran.

 Push your shoulders away, move your feet into a hollow body, then pull yourself back into the arch position under the bar (Step 2 above).
 With this you'll have the momentum and tension you need to kip back into your next rep.

-How to do kipping pull-ups in unbroken sets
+How to do kipping pull-ups in unbroken sets (My best tips!)

 If you’re first starting out with the movement and still getting comfortable, I don’t recommend that you string together large sets of kipping pull-ups.
 Start with a few small sets, and work up gradually across time (a few weeks) as your shoulders get used to the new movement.